You need more than a great board resume to get on a board

 Using this great board resume, Jane applied for some board opportunities she found online; but she was getting disheartened with her lack of progress.
 She wasn’t even getting to the interview stage.

 Confused, Jane came to me for help.
 “What am I doing wrong?” asked Jane.

 “Well”, I said, “For board positions, you often need more than a great resume to get a seat at the table”.

 Exasperated, Jane asked, “So what else do I need to do?”

-Here’s the advice I give to all of the Jane’s (and Jack’s) out there hunting down board opportunities.
+Here’s the advice I give to all of the Jane’s (and Jack’s and anyone else) out there hunting down board opportunities.

 1. Use a variety of sources to find opportunities

 Finding a board opportunity is very much a numbers game.
 And creating a situation where you only have one avenue for board opportunities to come to you is going to get you nowhere fast.

 Use a variety of sources to seek out and create board opportunities.
 These include: strategic networking (at events and outside of events); approaching organisations directly; asking your network for introductions; signing up to email alerts; engaging with executive recruiters; subscribing to board registers; and telling as many people in your personal and professional connections that you are looking for board opportunities.
 With all of these approaches, it helps to be specific about what you’re looking for.

 2. Go out and meet people IRL